pallets/flask/docs/shell.rst

 --------------------------------------

-If you like the idea of experimenting in a shell, create yourself a module with stuff you want to star import into your interactive session.
+If you like the idea of experimenting in a shell, create yourself a module with stuff you want to start import into your interactive session.
 There you could also define some more helper methods for common things such as initializing the database, dropping tables etc.